Introduction#

 Time-based Rules#

-Time-based rules can leverage the http.request.timestamp.sec field to apply logic based on specific time periods.
+Time-based rules can leverage the http.request.timestamp.sec field to apply logic based on specific time periods (useful for maintenance windows or scheduled security posture changes).

 For example, you could block all POST or PUT requests to a particular endpoint during a defined time frame.